pinnen/SyncedUE/Synced/Docs/Synced-by-Seven_ReadMe.txt

 Game Patterns:        Speed-up            - make your two icons go in parallel while activating the Power-Up control (Xbox Left/Right Trigger).
-                      Create Zone Bomb    - make one icon tightly circle your other icon and a new bomb is created and may be picked-up.
+                      Create Zone Bomb    - make one icon tightly circle your other icon and a new bomb is created and picked-upped by circled icon.
                       Create Capture Net  - ???
                       fler ???